JoooHannesk/tbrestclientlib/README.md

 * for contribution please refer to official documentation: [Contribution](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib/developmentcontribution)

 ## About
-I am a software engineer mainly foccussing on application development in Python (and now Swift, as well), for my IoT projects I am using ThingsBoard CE.
+I am a software engineer mainly focusing on application development in Python (and now Swift, as well), for my IoT projects I am using ThingsBoard CE.
 I recently had the chance (and was given the time) to dive into Swift & iOS / macOS development.
 Soon, I recognized that Swift (including its tools and language concepts) had potential to optimise my current development workflow, so I continued learning.
-Due to my affinity (and knwoledge) towards ThingsBoard I started to implement parts of the client API using Swift – which can be seen as my first real-world Swift project.
+Due to my affinity (and knowledge) towards ThingsBoard I started to implement parts of the client API using Swift – which can be seen as my first real-world Swift project.